bert82503/redis-doc/docs/reference/cluster-spec.md

 Redis Cluster does not support multiple databases like the standalone version of Redis.
 We only support database `0`; the `SELECT` command is not allowed.

-## Client and Server roles in the Redis cluster protocol
+## Client and Server roles in the Redis cluster protocol  Redis集群协议中的客户端和服务器角色

 In Redis Cluster, nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.